dabok12/Sales-Analysis/README.md

 This is a Sales Analysis using Python.

-In this analysis, I explored the following 4 high-level business questions related to our data:
+In this analysis, I explored the following 4 high-level business questions related to the data:

 - What was the best month for sales?
 How much was earned that month?